-We are just a couple of weeks away from the reopening of Disneyland and Disney California Adventure Park!
-There is definitely excitement and anticipation in the air.
+We are just a few weeks away from reopening Disneyland and Disney California Adventure Park!
+There is excitement and anticipation in the air.
 However, as Disney fans are getting ready for Thursday, April 15 — when they can purchase their tickets and reserve their park days — it has become clear that not everyone is happy about the cost of returning to the Happiest Place on Earth.

 Last week, Disneyland released official information about ticket prices, including the tiered ticket system for one-day tickets.
-Even though the tiered pricing system hasn’t changed since 2020, many fans were still taken aback by how much it will cost to visit Disneyland on reopening day.
-(For an adult, a one day, one park ticket for April 30 will cost $154.)
+Even though the tiered pricing system hasn’t changed since 2020, many fans were still shocked by how much it will cost to visit Disneyland on reopening day.
+(For an adult, a one-day, one-park ticket for April 30 will cost $154.)

-Judging from reactions, Disneyland park-goers seem to be a bit split when it comes to the cost of returning to the Happiest Place on Earth.
+From reactions, Disneyland park-goers seem to be split regarding the cost of returning to the Happiest Place on Earth.
 Some are willing to spend upwards of $100 to visit Disneyland as soon as possible.
 Others see Disneyland as a luxury purchase amid the pandemic.
-And there are many fans who believe the prices of Disneyland theme park tickets are much too high given the hard times that many individuals have experienced in the past year.
+And many fans believe the prices of Disneyland theme park tickets are much too high, given the hard times that many individuals have experienced in the past year.

 “It’s all about the money.
 Pent-up demand allows Disney to have astronomical prices for those who can afford it.
 The Walt Disney Company knew this would happen so they’re having a slow roll opening to take advantage of the demand.
 In other words, people are willing to pay crazy prices, so the Disney Company’s strategy is to take advantage of the fans’ hunger for this entertainment until the demand dies down a bit.”